Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-The Family Readiness Group (FRG) is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
-FRGs help create a climate of mutual support within the unit and community.
-Basic FRG goals include supporting the military mission through provision of support, outreach, and information to family members.
-FRGs play an integral part in the Family and Soldier Readiness System (FSRS).
-FRGs are required to be registered with ACS, with lists of points of contact.
+The Soldier and Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
+SFRGs help create a climate of mutual support within the unit and community.
+Basic SFRG goals include supporting the military mission through provision of support, outreach, and information to family members.
+SFRGs play an integral part in the Family and Soldier Readiness System.
+SFRGs are required to be registered with ACS, with lists of points of contact.
 These lists are to be updated annually, or as changes occur.

 BOSS is a program that supports the overall quality of life of the Single Soldier.
 BOSS identifies well-being issues and concerns and recommends improvements through the chain of command.